ppeetteerrs/obsidian-zola/README.md

 **Unsupported**

-- Non-image embeds (e.g. notes, videos, audio, PDF)
+- Non-image embeds (e.g. notes, videos, audio, PDF).
+They will be turned into links.
 - Image resizing
 - Highlighting text
 - Comments